apache/incubator-heron/website2/website/versioned_docs/version-0.20.0-incubating/user-manuals-tracker-rest.md

 ### <a name="topologies_info">/topologies/info</a>

-Returns a JSON representation of a dictionary containing logical plan, physical plan, execution state, scheduler location and TMaster location for a topology, as described above.
+Returns a JSON representation of a dictionary containing logical plan, physical plan, execution state, scheduler location and TManager location for a topology, as described above.
-`TMasterLocation` is the location of the TMaster, including its host, port, and the heron-shell port that it exposes.
+`TManagerLocation` is the location of the TManager, including its host, port, and the heron-shell port that it exposes.

 #### Parameters